Insuring older homes

 If you're buying, it's important to check you can get insurance for your property before making an offer.

-If you're renewing your policy, or we ask you to move to a newer policy (when an old policy is being phased out, for instance) the terms and conditions of your policy may change.
-Most house insurers in New Zealand offer full replacement for sum insured policies including Tower.
-When moving from a present day value (PDV) house policy to a full replacement for sum insured house policy and you have an older house, you'll need to answer specific questions about your property to qualify for replacement up to sum insured.
+If you're renewing your policy, or we ask you to move to a newer policy (when an older or off-sale policy is being phased out, for instance) the terms and conditions of your policy may change.
+Most house insurers in New Zealand offer replacement value sum insured policies including Tower.
+When moving from a present day value (PDV) house policy to a replacement value sum insured house policy and you have an older house, you'll need to answer specific questions about your property to qualify for replacement value.

 In both cases, it's important to answer all questions honestly and truthfully so you'll be covered at claims time.
 If we find that your house has structural issues or other defects, this may need to be rectified before we can offer insurance.
 We recommend speaking to a qualified professional about getting the issues thoroughly checked and addressed.